11 Customizing Graphs

 - Pressing CTRL when drawing with the Rectangle or Circle tools, will draw a square or circle (as opposed to a rectangle or ellipse).

-- For text objects, including the axis titles, you can edit text objects directly in "In-place Edit" mode.
+- For text objects, including the axis titles and graph legends, you can edit text objects directly in "In-place Edit" mode.
 Double-click on a text object to edit.
 Use the Format toolbar buttons to add superscript, subscript, and Greek characters.

 - When you are in In-place Edit mode, you can right-click and choose Symbol Map to insert special characters into your text object.